tequeter/dryspec/README.md

 If useful for the task at hand, the agent SHOULD gather context using the provided tools and ask as many clarifying questions as necessary to the user.

-From the perspective of the user;
+From the perspective of the user:

 - If requirements need to be updated, start with an empty context, load LeanSDD, and update the Requirements and possibly the Glossary with the help of the agent.
 - Clear the context again, load LeanSDD, and update the Architecture and/or the Subsystems with the help of the agent.
 Tell the agent to look at `git diff` if you changed anything in the previous step.
 - Once satisfied with the spec update, stage it for protection.